Mago281/Matplotlib-Project/README.md

-**matplotlib-challenge**

-What good is data without a good plot to tell the story ?
+**Matplotlib-Project**

+Data visualization is paramount in effectively communicating insights derived from data analysis.

-I have just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
-The company recently began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.
+As a member of Pymaceuticals, Inc., a pharmaceutical company specializing in anti-cancer medications, I have embarked on an analysis focusing on potential treatments for squamous cell carcinoma (SCC), a prevalent form of skin cancer.

+**Project Overview**

-As a senior data analyst at the company, I've been given access to the complete data from their most recent animal study.
-In this study, 249 mice who were identified with SCC tumors, received treatment with a range of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.
+In this project, I have been granted access to comprehensive data from Pymaceuticals' latest animal study.
+This study involved 249 mice diagnosed with SCC tumors, undergoing treatment with various drug regimens.
+Over a 45-day period, tumor development was meticulously observed and measured.
+The primary aim of the study was to evaluate the efficacy of Pymaceuticals' drug of interest, Capomulin, against alternative treatment regimens.

-The executive team has tasked me with generating all the tables and figures needed for the technical report of the clinical study.
-They have also asked for a top-level summary of the study results.
+The executive team has entrusted me with the responsibility of generating all necessary tables and figures for the technical report of the clinical study.
+Additionally, they have requested a high-level summary of the study results.

-To achieve this objective, I will be running statistical tests to look for correlations between data sets and creating plots to help visualize my findings.
+To fulfill this mandate, I will conduct statistical tests to identify correlations within the datasets and create visualizations to elucidate my findings.

 ---